Laserbear/intermediatePython/virtual_environment.rst

 Have you ever heard of ``virtualenv``?
-The chances are that if you are a beginner then you might not have heard about it but if you are a seasoned programmer than it's a vital part of your toolset.
+The chances are that if you are a beginner then you might not have heard about it but if you are a seasoned programmer then it's a vital part of your toolset.
 So what ``virtualenv`` really is? ``Virtualenv`` is a tool which allows us to make isolated python environments.
 Imagine you have an application that needs version 2 of a LibraryBar, but another application requires